We operate according to our constitution and are governed by representatives of our member organisations.

 Edward Darling is Chief Executive of the charity Redlist Revival.
 He has helped the charity create The Life Map to connect knowledge and activity regarding sustainable life.
 The material for Marine Life and Life on Land reinforces the role of the natural world as the foundation for all subsequent human activity, linking individual and local actions with national and international strategy.

 I am an experienced not-for-profit fundraiser, project manager and communications specialist, having worked with and for environmentally and socially responsible organisations and initiatives for most of my career.
 Sector specialisms include higher education, health, environment and youth and community.
 Organisations I have worked for include two Prince of Wales’ charities, the Wellcome Trust Sanger Institute, the University of Cambridge, Anglia Ruskin University, the University of Hertfordshire, the Woodland Trust, the UK Government and the Police.
 My interests lie in creative and innovative approaches to facilitating interdisciplinary learning and knowledge exchange.
 Since January 2020 I have been developing a place-based community-led model to support local climate change adaptation and mitigation measures for St Ives, Cambridgshire.

 Julia Grosse – Public engagement coordinator

-I work jointly for CCF and CCI, and have been involved in public engagement in science for about 10 years.
+I work jointly for CCF and CCI, and have been involved in public engagement in science for over 10 years.
 My role is to involve the public in conservation, as well as providing a focal point for CCF members and liaison with CCI.
 I’m a zoologist with an interest in anything wildlife related!